Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Two 2SLS specifications for clustered data

-The \tsfe\ accounts for clustering through both the inclusion of $C_i$ in the regression specification and the use of the cluster-robust standard error $\hsefe$.
-The coefficients of $C_i$ are commonly interpreted as cluster fixed effects in regression-based fixed-effects estimation \citep{wooldridge2010econometric}.
-As a limitation, \tsfe\ is well defined only if both $Z_i$ and $D_i$ vary within at least one cluster.
-It is therefore not applicable in settings where either the treatment, the IV, or both are constant within clusters.
-A notable example is randomized cluster experiments with noncompliance \citep{frangakis2002clustered, jo2008cluster, agbla2020estimating}, in which the random treatment assignment serves as a cluster-constant IV.
+Following \cite{cameron2015practitioner}, \tsfe\ employs the \crse, $\hsefe$, even after including $C_i$ in the regression specification.
+The coefficients on $C_i$ are commonly interpreted as cluster fixed effects in regression-based fixed-effects analyses \citep{wooldridge2010econometric}.
+A restriction of \tsfe\ is that it is well defined only when both $Z_i$ and $D_i$ vary within clusters.
+It is therefore not applicable when the treatment, the IV, or both are constant within clusters.
+A notable example is cluster randomized experiments with noncompliance \citep{frangakis2002clustered, jo2008cluster, agbla2020estimating}, in which the random treatment assignment serves as a cluster-level IV.